Background pattern

 Interference with analytical tests

-Taking Paracetamol Level with food, drinks and alcohol
+Taking Paracetamol Level with food, drinks, and alcohol

-Paracetamol Level can be diluted with water, milk or fruit juice.The use of paracetamol in patients who regularly consume alcohol (three or more alcoholic beverages per day) may damage the liver.
+Paracetamol Level can be diluted with water, milk, or fruit juice.
+The use of paracetamol in patients who habitually consume alcohol (three or more alcoholic beverages per day) can damage the liver.

-Pregnancy, breastfeeding and fertility
+Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, or if you think you may be pregnant or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-In case of need, Paracetamol Level can be used during pregnancy.
+In case of necessity, Paracetamol Level can be used during pregnancy.
 You should use the lowest possible dose that reduces pain or fever and use it for the shortest possible time.
 Contact your doctor or midwife if the pain or fever does not decrease or if you need to take the medication more frequently.

 Paracetamol passes into breast milk, so breastfeeding women should consult their doctor before using this medication.

-Driving and operating machinery
+Driving and using machines

 This medication contains 169 mg of propylene glycol per ml.

-If you are pregnant or breastfeeding, do not take this medication unless recommended by your doctor.
+If you are pregnant or breastfeeding, do not take this medication unless it is recommended by your doctor.
 Your doctor may perform additional checks while you are taking this medication.

-If you have liver or kidney insufficiency, do not take this medication unless recommended by your doctor.
+If you have liver or kidney failure, do not take this medication unless it is recommended by your doctor.
 Your doctor may perform additional checks while you are taking this medication.

 This medication contains less than 23 mg (1 mmol) per ml, which is essentially "sodium-free".

-3. How to Take Paracetamol Level
+3. How to take Paracetamol Level

-Follow exactly the medication administration instructions contained in this leaflet or those indicated by your doctor, pharmacist, or nurse.
-If in doubt, ask your doctor, pharmacist, or nurse.
+Follow the administration instructions for the medication contained in this package leaflet or as indicated by your doctor, pharmacist, or nurse.
+In case of doubt, ask your doctor, pharmacist, or nurse.

 Use in children and adolescents